marsgpl/mchain/README.md

 # MChain - Memory Chain

-Non-custodial password manager
+Non-custodial passwords manager

 ## Features

-- Stores AES-encrypted passwords locally in your browser (localStorage)
+- Stores all your data AES-encrypted, locally in your browser (localStorage)
 - Does not send your data anywhere
 - Does not gather any statistics, metrics
-- Passwords can be exported as encrypted backup and then imported on other devices
+- All your data can be exported as encrypted backup and then imported on other devices
 - UI is optimized for phones, tablets and desktops
-- Open source - MIT License (however npm deps with different licenses are required: react, react-router, crypto-js, webpack)
+- Open source - MIT License (however npm deps with different licenses are required - see package.json)
 - Small codebase, easy to audit

 ## Live demo